depado/parakeet/README.md

   SoundCloud player in your terminal
 </h2>

 Note: This is a work in progress.
+Documentation should be updated soon.
+The code is currently in a **very** dirty state.

 ![screenshot](img/screenshot.png)